 Getting your yearly influenza immunization will likely decrease your chance of severe complications from the flu, including hospitalization and death.
 Approximately 10 to 15 percent of people who get the flu experience secondary infections such as bronchitis, sinusitis or otitis.

 Preventing influenza also prevents these secondary problems associated with the flu.
 The Centers for Disease Control (CDC) estimates that more than 700,000 people were hospitalized last year for influenza-related illnesses.

 If I don’t get sick often, why should I get the flu shot?

-When you get your yearly influenza vaccination, you are not only protecting yourself, but also protecting the people you love and people in your community who are at higher risk for serious complications.
-Babies, elderly and people with weakened immune systems are at greater risk for complications from influenza, including pneumonia and death.
+When you get your yearly influenza vaccination, you are not only protecting yourself but also protecting the people you love and people in your community who are at higher risk for serious complications.
+Babies, the elderly, and people with weakened immune systems are at greater risk for complications from influenza, including pneumonia and death.